-For further queries please contact the Embassy of Ireland in Jakarta:
+For further queries please contact Education in Ireland:

 These scholarships are targeted at international students who have the potential to be future leaders in their field and who are committed to making a difference in the world.
 The scholarship programme supports one year's study at Irish higher education institutions.